Strategic Center Investment Program

 Application Review Process and Evaluation Criteria

 SCI Grant applications will be reviewed by a committee of UT Dallas faculty and administrators with appropriate experience.
 Applicants will receive a brief list of strengths and weaknesses with a numerical rank (5=highly meritorious and recommended for funding, 1=low priority for application consideration).
-Awards will be announced within 4 weeks following the completion of the reviews and funding will be available beginning of the spring semester.
+Awards will be announced following the completion of the reviews and funding will be available soon after.
 Evaluation criteria include:

 - Importance of the Center theme area.